sitamgithub-MSIT/MalDetect/README.md

 - `templates/`: This directory contains the HTML templates for the web application.
 The templates are:

   - `index.html`: This file contains the code for the web application's home page.
 It contains a brief description of the project and an image upload placeholder.
-  - `layout.html`: This file contains the code for the layout of the web application.
+  - `layout.html`: This file contains the code for the web application layout.
 It is used as a base template for the other templates.
   - `result.html`: This file contains the code for the web application's prediction page, which displays the prediction results.

 - `test/`: This directory contains the pytest tests for the Flask web application.